mongator/documentation/mandango/basic-mapping.rst

         ),
     );

-These are the options the Mandango's Core extension accepts, but you can use more options depending on the extensions you use.
+These are the options the Mongator's Core extension accepts, but you can use more options depending on the extensions you use.

 .. note::
   You can define as fields as you want to take advantage of the Mongo free schema.
-Mandango has been designed thinking in that, and to define lots of fields is not a performance problem.
+Mongator has been designed thinking in that, and to define lots of fields is not a performance problem.

 .. _CamelCase: http://en.wikipedia.org/wiki/CamelCase